Your cart

 HAZE warosoku candles create a powerful flame but only release little soot.
 Following the traditional Japanese style, the production of the wick, wax and final candle is split into 3 parts.
 HAZE enjoys honouring past traditions while looking towards a bright future and reviving the traditional cultures and craftsmanship.

-Hemskor - Wool felted slippers Natural White (LAST ONE)
+Hemskor - Wool felted slippers Natural White

 Hemskor